mikewong25/NTBC_EOI/README.md

 The Dashboard provides dynamic statistics based on the information currently visible in the map frame.
 Statistics are provided for the following data:
 - Observation Event Count: count of observation events visible on the map frame for "All Species" and for "Red List Species"
 - Unique Species Count: count of unique species observed on the map frame for "All Species" and for "Red List Species"
-- Conservation Area: the sum of the property and buffer areas visible on the map frame, in hectares.
+- Conservation Property Area: the sum of the property areas visible on the map frame, in hectares (not including the surrounding buffer area).
 - BC Red List Species: list of BC Red List Species observed on the map frame.

 ![AboutApp_04_Stats](./EOIA_04_Stats.png)